IBM/knative-routing-tutorial/README.md

 ```

 We could just deploy the new version, by completely replacing the old version of the application.
-However at a certain point you may want to do a more gradual roll out of a new function to users.
+However, at a certain point you may want to do a more gradual roll out of a new function to users.
 This can be done by adding a `traffic` object to the service yaml file.

 Here is the next yaml file we will use, [helloworld2.yaml](helloworld2.yaml).